• Home

 Shetland County Drama Festival

-• 4th-7th March 2024 (TBC)
+• March 2026

 Shetland Young Fiddler of the Year Competition

 Shetland is well known for its accomplished fiddle players, and this is no less true in our younger generations.
-Fiddle players aged 16 or under, take part in Shetland’s two day Young Fiddler competition, with the final decision made at the prize-giving concert on Saturday evening.
+Fiddle players aged 16 or under take part in Shetland’s two-day Young Fiddler competition, with the final decision made at the prize-giving concert on Saturday evening.

 Shetland Folk Festival